Things to do in Minneapolis & St Paul this weekend!

 SOME FUN FAMILY IDEAS FOR THIS WEEKEND

-The snow is here to stay — at least for the next few months (or so…).
+The snow is here to stay — at least for the next month (or so…).
 What better way to enjoy than hitting up one of these sledding hills (free!) or snow tubing hills (not free).
 Most of the sledding hills on our huge list are located within city public parks.
 Several free ice skating rinks across the Twin Cities are flooded and ready to go, too.
 Try one of these outdoor ice skating rinks with a pretty backdrop: